 - Represented an Afghani construction contractor on terminations for default issued by the U.S. Army Corps of Engineers on two Army base construction projects in Afghanistan.
 The matter was successfully settled, with termination payments made to our client.

-- Represented a large construction contractor with respect to claims made regarding a significant U.S. embassy project, including differing site conditions, delay, and changed conditions.
-Represented the contractor through a six-week hearing at the Civilian Board of Contract Appeals (CBCA).
+- Represented a large construction contractor in a six-week hearing at the Civilian Board of Contract Appeals (CBCA) regarding issues arising under a significant U.S. embassy project, including differing site conditions, delay, and changed conditions.

 - Represented a subguard insurer of a prime construction contractor in the prosecution of over $25 million in claims at the CBCA arising from defective design and compensable delays on a federal courthouse project.
 The appeal was successfully settled with substantial payments to the prime contractor and the insurer.

-- Represented a national construction firm in successfully defending a $300 million award against bid protests alleging an organizational conflict of interest (OCI) at the U.S. Government Accountability Office (GAO), the U.S. Court of Federal Claims, and the U.S. Court of Appeals for the Federal Circuit.
+- Successfully defended a $300 million award to a national construction firm against bid protests alleging an organizational conflict of interest at the U.S. Government Accountability Office (GAO), the U.S. Court of Federal Claims, and the U.S. Court of Appeals for the Federal Circuit.

 - Provided advice to a Fortune 100 architecture and engineering company regarding OCI issues related to procurements with 25-30 state, local, and federal entities arising from purchase of a construction company.